phoenixperry/hku_python/labs/lab_01.md

 3.Install Pycharm's Community Edition: https://www.jetbrains.com/pycharm/download/

-4.Open up pycharm and create a new project
+4.Open up pycharm and create a new project from the menu choose:
 	File > New Project
 	It will open this pop up.
 ![](https://github.com/phoenixperry/hku_python/blob/master/images/newProject.png)